irtep/amorcitosserver/README.md

 if dependency change, run npm install and restart server (not sure, if restart needed)

-## client (user interface)
+## clients (user interfaces)

-to run in dev mode go to client folder and npm start.
+to run in dev mode go to portal_ui or iz4_ui folder and npm start.

 to build:

-delete in server/src/public/static/js all three main.* files, they will be replaced

-also, delete in server/dist/public/static/js same three, for same reason.

-in client folder: npm run build

-builds to client/build and also server/src/public, where it is served to test server.

-remember to build also in server, to get that to prod
+"npm run build" in portal_ui or iz4_ui directory, depending which you need.

+note, that in index.ts you need to have <BrowserRouter>, if you run it in dev on its own, but before you build, change it to <BrowserRouter basename="/iz4"> or it will not work in node server

+then go to root and "node build_ui_and_deploy.js" this copies both built ui's to relevant directories, in server directory, to both src and dist publics

+## test accounts for iz4 dev:
+petetest:test
+testi2:test12